recklessmoxie/recklessmoxie.github.io/_posts/blog/2016-07-16-weather-app-pt-2.md

 <p> Here are the last bits of code added to the base function.
 <ul>
-<li> A function call passed data to $displayTempF(); which manipulated the DOM by creating a new canvas element to display the temperature both in f° and c°.
+<li> A function call passed data to $displayTempF(); which manipulated the DOM and created a new canvas element to display the temperature both in f° and c°.
 </li>
 <li>A second function call passed data to setIcon(); which displayed an icon reflective of the current weather conditions.
 </li>